Vyral/scott-griffin/_posts/2018-08-06-zero-down-home-financing-for-the-rural-homebuyer.md

 {% include pullquote.html %}

 For all USDA home loans, there is a maximum family income.
-This is varies based on the location of the home which is why you need to make sure to check with your loan officer.
+This varies based on the location of the home, which is why you need to make sure to check with your loan officer.
 For example, **in the San Antonio area, the maximum income for a family of four cannot exceed $82,700 in order to be eligible for the USDA loan.** Of course, larger families have higher maximum incomes.

 The USDA home loan program is a great product if used properly, and it has helped many families in less populous areas in the nation.
 To find out if a home you are looking at qualifies for a USDA loan, you can go **[here](https://eligibility.sc.egov.usda.gov/eligibility/welcomeAction.do#){: target="_blank"}.**